 Wormwood – Officially called Artemisia Absinthium, it is also known as Absinthe and Green Ginger.
 Native to temperate regions of Eurasia and northern Africa, the leaves and flowering tops were gathered and dried to use in medicinal tonics for gastric pain, stomach ache, indigestion, labor pain, heartburn, and loss of appetite.
 The Yokia Indians were known to have used a tea of the boiled leaves of a local species of wormwood to cure bronchitis.

-Yarrow – Technically known as Achillea Millefolium, it is native to the Northern Hemisphere and has commonly also been called Nosebleed Plant, Old Man’s Pepper, Devil’s Nettle, Thousand-leaf, and others.
+Yarrow – Technically known as Achillea Millefolium, it is native to the Northern Hemisphere and has commonly been called Nosebleed Plant, Old Man’s Pepper, Devil’s Nettle, Thousand-leaf, and others.
 In Spanish-speaking New Mexico and southern Colorado, it is called Plumajillo, or “little feather,” for the shape of the leaves.
-In antiquity, yarrow was known as Herbal Militaris, for its use in staunching the flow of blood from wounds.
-Yarrow has been traditionally used as a medicine, for its astringent effects.
+In antiquity, yarrow was known as Herbal Militaris for its use in staunching blood flow from wounds.
+Yarrow has been traditionally used as a medicine for its astringent effects.
 Decoctions have been used to treat inflammation, hemorrhoids, headache, colds, flu, stomach ache, digestion, digestive, and urinary systems.
 In the nineteenth century, Yarrow was said to have a greater number of indications than any other herb.
-The flowers were often steamed and inhaled to treat hay fever and asthma and in teas for respiratory problems, as a wash for eczema and other skin conditions; and in chest rubs for cold, flu, and inflamed joints.
-The leaves encourage clotting, so it has long been used for nosebleeds and on open wounds or cuts
+The flowers were often steamed and inhaled to treat hay fever and asthma and in teas for respiratory problems, as a wash for eczema and other skin conditions, and in chest rubs for cold, flu, and inflamed joints.
+The leaves encourage clotting, so it has long been used for nosebleeds and on open wounds or cuts.

-Yellow Root – Officially called Xanthorhiza Simplicissima, this woody stemmed plant is native to the eastern United States from Maine south to northern Florida and west to Ohio and eastern Texas.
-While Yellow Root is toxic in large doses, Native Americans made a tea of it for treatment for mouth problems, stomach ulcers, stomach ache and used it externally on sores, skin conditions, and swelling.
-It has also been found to be helpful in lowering blood pressure and for liver health.
+Yellow Root – Officially called Xanthorhiza Simplicissima, this woody-stemmed plant is native to the eastern United States from Maine south to northern Florida and west to Ohio and eastern Texas.
+While Yellow Root is toxic in large doses, Native Americans made a tea for treatment for mouth problems, stomach ulcers, stomach ache and used it externally on sores, skin conditions, and swelling.
+It has also been found to help lower blood pressure and liver health.

-Yellow Spined Thistle – Officially called Cirsium Ochrocentrum, it is native to the central United States and has long been used by Native Americans in medicinal remedies.
-It was used in by the Zuni tribe for several purposes including as a contraceptive, and to treat syphilis and diabetes.
-The Kiowa also used the plant as wash for burns, sores, and other skin conditions.
+Yellow Spined Thistle – Officially called Cirsium Ochrocentrum, native to the central United States and has long been used by Native Americans in medicinal remedies.
+It was used by the Zuni tribe for several purposes, including as a contraceptive and to treat syphilis and diabetes.
+The Kiowa also used the plant as a wash for burns, sores, and other skin conditions.

 Yerba Mate – Also spelled Erva Mate, this species of Holly is officially called Ilex Paraguariensis, is a species of Holly native to subtropical South America.
 It has a long history as a medicinal herb utilized for everything from increasing immunity and purifying the blood to minimizing stress and fighting insomnia.
-It has also been used as a tonic, diuretic, and as a stimulant to reduce fatigue, curb appetite, treat gastric and digestive problems, lower blood pressure, detoxifying the body, nerve pain, depression, insomnia, fever, obesity and to stimulate the nervous and muscular systems
+It has also been used as a tonic, diuretic, and stimulant to reduce fatigue, curb appetite, treat gastric and digestive problems, lower blood pressure, detoxifying the body, nerve pain, depression, insomnia, fever, obesity, and stimulate the nervous and muscular systems.